scacela/backup_scheduler/README.md

 2. Customize the `config.ini` file to configure your backup settings.
 Define unique backup profiles using sections with associated key-value pair attributes.

-3. Ensure that the required Python packages (`scheduler` and `oci`) are installed to your environment by executing the following command:
+3. Change your directory to the folder containing the Python script `backup.py`:

     ```
-    pip install scheduler oci
-    ```

-4. Change your directory to the folder containing the Python script `backup.py`:

-    ```
     cd backup_scheduler
     ```

-5. Run `backup.py` using a new background process by executing the below command.
+4. Run `backup.py` using a new background process by executing the below command.
 This script will run continuously to perform scheduled backups according to the configurations in `config.ini`.

     ```
     nohup python -u backup.py > backup_stdouterr.log 2>&1 &